 The Alpine LMP1, which was delivered in its low-downforce aero setting, previously operated as a Rebellion R13 during its two-season stint with Rebellion Racing.

-It’s understood that the car is set to be powered by the same 4.5-liter Gibson V8 engine that Rebellion used, while Alpine has yet to confirm a driving squad for its season entry.
+The car is set to be powered by the same 4.5-liter Gibson V8 engine that Rebellion used, while Alpine has yet to confirm a driving squad for its season entry.

 The team is graduating from the LMP2 ranks where it achieved two WEC drivers’ titles and took a trio of 24 Hours of Le Mans victories with Alpine-branded, ORECA-built cars.